How You're Ruining Your Vision Without Even Realizing It

 "It's important to keep the eyes hydrated," says Wang.
 "The surface of the eye is the first surface that light hits before it makes it to the back of the eye, providing vision.
 When the surface isn't hydrated, it can cause someone's vision to be very blurry temporarily.
 Over time, a poorly hydrated surface can form cracks and actually lead to minor scar tissue development, which can cause more permanent blurred vision."

-Recommendation: "A healthy diet, drinking lots of water, and taking breaks when doing reading work are ways to keep the eyes hydrated naturally," says Wang.
+The Remedy Rx: "A healthy diet, drinking lots of water, and taking breaks when doing reading work are ways to keep the eyes hydrated naturally," says Wang.
 "If those are not enough, then the use of over-the-counter artificial tears daily two to six times daily can be helpful.
 If this does not provide adequate relief, seeing an eye doctor is recommended."

 You're Not Taking Off Your Makeup At Night